About Squeaky Little Wheel Bakery

 As such, we commit to:

 - Being clear about what is and what is not in our products.
 You have a right to know what's in your food.
 Ingredient labels can be found on each product page.

 - Only using ingredients we would feed to our own family and friends.
 We love these people so it goes without saying, we only use high quality ingredients from sources we trust.

 - Environmentally friendly packaging.
-Our fresh donut and cupcake boxes are biodegradable/recyclable.
 The packaging we use for our mixes is intentionally minimalist (we would like to think that you're buying our product for the yummy mixes, not a pretty package.)
 Our donut mix boxes are made from 100% recycled materials, are recyclable/biodegradable, and our ingredient bags are made from cellulose and are 100% commercially compostable.

 Who is behind Squeaky Little Wheel?